Healthy aging includes physical, mental and social well-being.

-Title III-D of the federal Older Americans Act (OAA) was established in 1987.
-It provides grants to states based on their share of the population age 60+ for evidence-based programs that support healthy lifestyles and promote healthy behaviors.
-Evidence-based disease prevention and health promotion programs reduce the need for more costly medical interventions.
-Priority is given to serving older adults in medically underserved areas of the state and those who are of greatest economic need.
+Title III-D of the federal Older Americans Act (OAA) focuses on disease prevention and health promotion services.
+Title III-D was established in 1987 and provides grants to states for evidence-based programs that support healthy lifestyles and behaviors.
+These programs reduce the need for more costly medical interventions.
+Funding is based on the population of people age 60+ in each state.
+Priority is given to older adults in medically underserved areas and people with the greatest economic need.

 These standards provide an overview of the program purpose, federal funding requirements and expectations for health promotion provided by Oregon's Area Agencies on Aging: